Seminole Bat (Lasiurus seminolus)

 - Seminole bats are found by professional moss gatherers inside clumps of Spanish moss.
 Moss gathering may threaten these bats in some areas, though no documentation of the extent of such effects exists.

 Blue jays are suspected of preying on these bats in the spring when young are unable to fly.
 In fact, most predators documented to feed on eastern red bats probably also feed on Seminole bats.

 - Since this species seems to prefer edge habitats, it may benefit from wise forest management.
 Education of moss collectors could also benefit this species.
 Additional knowledge of roosting and feeding requirements would be helpful.

 - Though Seminole Bats are often assumed to have requirements similar to red bats, this is only speculation.

-- Additional details can be found in the online version of The Mammals of Texas for the Siminole Bat
+Additional details can be found in the online version of The Mammals of Texas for the Seminole Bat